Stilt house: Americas

 Stilt houses were also built by Amerindians in pre-Columbian times.
 Palafitos are especially widespread along the banks of the tropical river valleys of South America, notably the Amazon and Orinoco river systems.
 Stilt houses were such a prevalent feature along the shores of Lake Maracaibo that Amerigo Vespucci was inspired to name the region "Venezuela" (little Venice).
 As the costs of hurricane damage increase, more and more houses along the Gulf Coast are being built as or converted to stilt houses.

-Stilt houses are also still common in parts of the Mosquito Coast in northeastern Nicaragua, and in northern Brazil as well as the bayou parts of the Southern United States and the hurricane prone Florida Keys and South Carolina Lowcountry.
+Stilt houses are still commonplace in parts of the Mosquito Coast in northeastern Nicaragua, and in northern Brazil.
+They are also common in the bayou parts of the Southern United States, the hurricane prone Florida Keys, and the South Carolina Lowcountry.

 Arctic

 Summer family dwellings of the natives of the Kamchatka Peninsula (Russia) called Itelmens or Kamchadals.
 Their winter dwellings were earth-sheltered and communal.

 Houses where permafrost is present, in the Arctic, are built on stilts to keep permafrost under them from melting.
 Permafrost can be up to 70% water.
 While frozen, it provides a stable foundation.
 However, if heat radiating from the bottom of a home melts the permafrost, the home goes out of level and starts sinking into the ground.
 Other means of keeping the permafrost from melting are available, but raising the home off the ground on stilts is one of the most effective ways.